Hezkore/sloppy-recorder/README.md

 - `yad` for system tray icon
 - `notify-send` for notifications

+Optional dependencies:
+- `xclip` for copying video to clipboard after recording
+- `xdg-open` for opening the video directory after recording

 Once they're installed, you can clone this repo and make the `record.sh` script executable:
 ```bash
 chmod +x record.sh